libp2p/specs/00-framework-01-maturity.md

   * tentative technical directions: how are we planning to materialise the specification in terms of system design.

-Upon submission of an `Initial Working Draft`, a minimum of five (5) libp2p contributors are required to express interest and commitment to shepherd and advise the author(s) throughout the specification process.
+Upon submission of an `Initial Working Draft`, a minimum of three (3) libp2p contributors are required to express interest and commitment to shepherd and advise the author(s) throughout the specification process.